 CCTCh Fellows are expected to begin their appointment shortly after being awarded their Ph.D.

-The application deadline is November 1, 2022.
+The Fellowship provides a stipend of $70,000 and a research fund and travel allowance of up to $10,000.
+The application deadline is November 1, 2023.
 No nominations are required.

 The application period is now open.
 Please email the following to firstname.lastname@example.org.